 It all happens in the background – I don’t have to lift a finger.
 I get to simply watch as my dividend payments grow each month, earning more and more passive income for me.

 Your brokerage account may or may not allow you to set up automated recurring investments for specific funds or stocks.
-But most allow you to at least set up recurring transfers into your brokerage account, and you can always sign up with a robo-advisor to set up recurring automated investments.
+But most allow you to at least set up recurring automatic transfers into your brokerage account, and you can always sign up with a robo-advisor to set up recurring automated investments.

 8. Automatically Reinvest Dividends